Hacker0x01/docs.hackerone.com/docs/changelog/2019/may.md

 ![additional fields wen escalating HackerOne to Jira](./images/may_2019_jira++_additional-fields.png)

 #### Sync Attachments
-Jira users can now sync attachments from their HackerOne report to Jira by selecting **Synchronize attachments** in the **Select HackerOne to JIRA events** section when configuring their Jira integration.
+Jira users can now sync attachments from their HackerOne report to Jira by selecting **Synchronize attachments** in the **Select HackerOne to Jira events** section when configuring their Jira integration.

 ![synchronize attachments option in the jira integration](./images/may_2019_jira++_sync-attachments.png)